Calvin92/react-native-sticky-search-list/README.md

 ### Props
 **data**

-The Shape of dataSource as below:
+The shape of dataSource as below:
 ```
 const data = [
   {A: [1, 2, 3]},